In Her Own Time

 “Of course I can

-make it,” said her mother
+make it,” said her mother’s voice.
+A high-heeled

-s voice.
+make it,” said her mother’s voice.
 A high-heeled

 shoe and a nylon stocking-covered leg emerged.
 Then came the rest of Bean’s